PaulskPt/M5Stack_DS3231_uRTC/README.md

 M5Stack_DS3231_uRTC
- Micropython module for DS3231 RTC with M5Stack Cores tested with Core1 (BASIC)
+ Micropython module for DS3231 RTC with M5Stack Cores.

+ The repo is created and tested on a M5Stack Core1 (BASIC) processor.

  Origin: Adafruit-uRTC (https://github.com/adafruit/Adafruit-uRTC)
  Adafruit's library has the status 'Deprecated' because Adafruit changed it's policy to support only CircuitPython.